Detection of significant X-ray polarization from transient NS-LMXB XTE J1701-462 with IXPE and its implication on the coronal geometry: Observations and Data Analysis

 \subsection{\textit{IXPE}}

 \quad

-\textit{IXPE} is a Gas Pixel Detector-based soft X-ray imaging polarimeter \citep{Soffitta2021,weiss2022}, comprising of a 4~m focal length Mirror Module Assembly focusing X-rays onto three polarization-sensitive detector units (DUs) in the $2-8$~keV energy range. \textit{IXPE} observed \src on 2022 September (MJD 59851; ObsID 01250601; hereafter referred to as Epoch~1) and again on 2022 October 8 (MJD 59860; ObsID 01250701; hereafter referred to as Epoch~2) for $\sim$ 46.2 ks and $\sim$ 46.4 ks of net exposure times respectively.
-The \textit{MAXI/GSC} light curve\footnote{Public access at http://maxi.riken.jp/top/slist.html} suggested that the source was in the initial high-intensity state of its 2022 outburst (Figure~\ref{fig:maxilc}).
+\textit{IXPE} is a Gas Pixel Detector (GPD)-based soft X-ray imaging polarimeter \citep{Soffitta2021,weiss2022}, comprising of a 4~m focal length Mirror Module Assembly focusing X-rays onto three polarization-sensitive detector units (DUs) in the $2-8$~keV energy range. \textit{IXPE} observed \src on 2022~September~29 (ObsID 01250601; hereafter referred to as Epoch~1) and again on 2022~October~8 (ObsID 01250701; hereafter referred to as Epoch~2) for 46.2 ks and 46.4 ks of net exposure times respectively.

-The processed \textit{IXPE} Level-2 data\footnote{Publicly available on the HEASARC Data Archive} was analyzed using \texttt{IXEPOBSSIM} v30.0.0 \citep{baldini}.
+The processed \textit{IXPE} Level-2 data\footnote{Publicly available on the HEASARC Data Archive} was analyzed using \texttt{IXPEOBSSIM} v30.0.0 \citep{baldini}.
 The source region was defined as a 60" circle and the background region as an annulus of 180" inner and 240" outer radii respectively, centered at the source's centroid intensity.
 The source and background event lists were extracted using the \texttt{XPSELECT} task, following which the \texttt{PCUBE} algorithm of \texttt{XPBIN} task was used to generate the polarization cubes.
 The \texttt{PHA1}, \texttt{PHA1Q} and \texttt{PHA1U} algorithms were used to generate the Stokes I, Q and U spectra respectively.

 The polarization degree (PD) and polarization angle (PA) were determined using the model-independent \texttt{PCUBE} algorithm \citep{KISLAT201545} for the energy bands $2-4$~keV, $4-8$~keV and $2-8$~keV.
 The algorithm assumes that the PD and PA are independent, but they are not so in reality, and hence the uncertainties are more appropriately represented by the contours of their joint measurement.